Robert108/SSY226_VRU_repo/Chalmers_README.md

 * tu_qw.py

 The orientfilter is the main file that runs one iteration of the fileter.
 To see how it can be used, plase look at the example_main.py.

+## The main Kalman filter.
+Since lack of time, the main Kalmanfilter have not yeat compleatly been converted into python code.
+But it have been implemented in Matlab.
+All the Matlab code can be found in the MATLABDev folder.
+For information on how to run the Kalmanfilter and how it should be run, please se the MAtlab code.

 ## Server
 A server was set-up at a dedicated address by Ericsson.